“Where is this Somnathpura?“

 These were all the statements that my family made or asked.

-There are two Chennakesava temples built during the Hoysala Empire – the big one at Belur (which is extremely beautiful – I will write about it later) and the mini version at Somnathpura.
-The latter one is what I am currently talking about.
+There are two Chennakesava temples built during the Hoysala Empire – the big one at Belur and the mini version at Somnathpura.
+The latter is what I am currently talking about.
 To give a bit of history, the Chennakesava temple was built in the 13th century and is one of the marvelous examples of Hoysala architecture.
 Hoysala architecture is known for its beautiful carvings and sculptures.

-The distance between Bangalore to Somnathpura is approximately 140 kms.
-My cousins Veena, Pammu and Naveen had coordinated and organized a tempo traveler that would accommodate all of us in one vehicle.
+The distance between Bangalore to Somnathpura is approximately 140 kilometres (3 hours drive one way).
+My cousins’ Veena, Pammu, and Naveen had coordinated and organized a tempo traveler that would accommodate all of us in one vehicle.

 The driver (who was over talkative than required) picked all of us early morning at 6 AM (10 on 10 to my mom who made sure that I was up and ready by 6).
 We were all set for a super enjoyable day ahead.
 The Sun was shining and was a beautiful perfect day for the family outing.

 The trip started off with the family updates and catching up.
 As and when we drove farther from Bangalore, everyone settled in and became more and more comfortable.
-We had some music, singing and dance (Yes, dance 😀 ) on the way.
+We had some music, singing and dance (Yes, dance :D) on the way.

-As we entered the temple, I realized why it was one of the finest examples of the Hoysala architecture.
+As we entered the temple, I realized why it was one of the finest examples of Hoysala architecture.
 The temple is at an elevated platform and is in a star shape.
 I was awed by its beauty.
+To explore other Hoysala temples in Arsikere, refer Hoysala trail in Arsikere.

 The outer walls of the temple are decorated with marvelous pieces of sculptures.